Skip to content

 ARM Architecture and Fundamentals

-Honestly, if you have only ever written C/C++ on a PC, you have probably never cared about how a processor actually turns a line of code into electrical signals.
-The x86 ecosystem is so abstracted that the compiler and operating system shield you from almost all low-level details.
-But once you step into the embedded world, especially when facing ARM Cortex-M series MCUs, this knowledge is no longer a nice-to-have—it is a prerequisite for writing correct code.
-We have seen too many people jump straight into STM32 without even being able to explain what processor modes or exception vector tables are, leaving them staring blankly at registers when a HardFault hits.
+Honestly, if you have been writing C/C++ on a PC, you likely never cared about how a processor actually transforms a line of code into electrical signals—the x86 stuff is too abstract, and the compiler and operating system shield you from almost all low-level details.
+However, once you step into the embedded world, especially when facing ARM Cortex-M series MCUs, this knowledge is no longer a bonus; it is a prerequisite for writing correct code.
+I have seen too many people jump straight into STM32 without being able to explain processor modes or the exception vector table, only to stare blankly at registers when a HardFault occurs.

-Developers in other languages like Python or Java basically never need to care about this—the virtual machine or interpreter abstracts away the hardware completely.
-But C/C++ is different.
-Their design philosophy is "close to the metal," and there is only a thin layer of abstraction between the machine code the compiler generates and your source code.
-Since ARM is the absolute mainstream in embedded systems today, understanding its architecture means understanding exactly what happens on the chip for every line of C code you write.
-The connection to C++ is even stronger—object layout, cache-friendly design, and exception handling overhead are all topics directly tied to ARM's hardware characteristics.
+Developers in other languages, such as Python or Java, basically don't need to worry about this—the virtual machine or interpreter has already abstracted the hardware cleanly.
+But C/C++ is different; their design philosophy is "close to the metal," with only a thin layer of abstraction between the machine code generated by the compiler and your source code.
+As the ARM architecture is the absolute mainstream in the embedded field today, understanding its architecture is equivalent to understanding what exactly happens to every line of C code you write on the chip.
+The connection to C++ is even stronger—object layout, cache-friendly design, and exception handling overhead are all directly tied to ARM's hardware characteristics.

-In this tutorial, we will tear down an ARM processor from an architectural perspective, making sense of its memory architecture, instruction set, register file, exception mechanism, and processor modes.
-The goal is not to turn you into an assembly programmer, but to give you a clear mental model of what happens at the hardware level when you write C/C++—so that when you use volatile to qualify a register, you know why; and when you debug a HardFault caused by a stack overflow, you can pinpoint the issue quickly.
+In this tutorial, we will dissect the ARM processor from an architectural perspective, figuring out its memory architecture, instruction sets, register files, exception mechanisms, and processor modes.
+This is not to teach you to write assembly, but to give you a clear mental model of what is happening at the underlying level when you write C/C++—when you use volatile on a register, you know why; when you debug a HardFault caused by a stack overflow, you can locate the problem quickly.

 Learning Objectives